mark-hartmann/vera/README.md

 ## Overview

-This package relies on the exported `ExecCommand` function and `Param` structs which are passed.
+This package relies on the exported `ExecCommand`/`ExecCommandWithStdin` functions and `Param` structs which are passed.
 Internally, the corresponding
 VeraCrypt command is assembled and then executed.

 `vera` provides some predefined functions that try to simplify common commands, such as `List()`, `MountSlot()` and `DismountSlot()`.
 For a complete list of all exported functions, see the list below:

+#### Common Functions
 * List
 * DismountAll
 * DismountSlot